Qatar–Sudan relations: Foreign aid

 In 1985, Qatar implemented a poultry production project in Sudan, intended bolster its food security, valued at LS 5 million through the Food and Agriculture Organization (FAO).

 To help alleviate the poor living conditions and provide housing for displaced peoples and refugees in Sudan's Darfur region, a deal was reached in 2017 between the government of Sudan and the Qatar Fund for Development in which $70 million would be allocated to construct model villages in the region.
 In response to urgent humanitarian needs, Qatar Charity (QC) took the initiative to provide relief aid on April 30, 2023 that benefited patients, emergency teams and medical personnel in hospitals in the Sudanese capital, Khartoum.
 The relief aid included more than 28 tonnes of food and ready-made meals, distributed to hospitals in Khartoum state, which suffer from food shortages because of the events, in co-ordination with officials in the Ministry of Health and the Humanitarian Aid Commission in Sudan.
 QC was also able to repatriate the students of Taiba Education City to their families safely and worked to monitor the situation of its sponsored persons on a regular basis to provide support of all kinds.
 Qatar Charity has 12,516 sponsored persons in Sudan.
 On 6 and 7 May 2023, Qatar Charity provided a total of 60 tons of relief aid to Sudan and evacuated more than 300 people.

 In March 2024, Qatar sent 23 tons of food aid to Sudan via an ongoing air bridge for humanitarian aid.
 In addition, the Qatar Fund for Development, Qatar Red Crescent Society and the Sudanese Red Crescent signed a cooperation agreement to support the recovery from losses of assets and property due to the war in Sudan.

 Qatar Fund for Development (QFFD) delegation visited two shelter centers in Port Sudan to inaugurate shelter tents and distribute food baskets.
 The delegation, in collaboration with Qatar Red Crescent and Qatar Charity, delivered food baskets to beneficiaries via the Qatari air bridge and inspected school tents.
 The visit was part of Qatar's ongoing efforts to support the Sudanese people during difficult times.
 The aid included 71.2 tons of medical aid.

+Military Aid

+Sudan and Qatar have sought bilateral military cooperation over the years.
+In the current conflict, Qatar has discreetly supplied the Sudanese Armed Forces (SAF) with weaponry.
+Additionally, Doha reportedly provided the armed forces with six Chinese warplanes.